 Coordinators may also analyze delivery costs and recommended more cost-effective methods of transportation.
 They may negotiate contracts with outside transportation companies, assign drivers to routes, handle customer complaints, and investigate delivery issues.
 These may include damaged products and late or lost deliveries.

 Transportation coordinators work in a variety of industries, including warehousing and storage, government, and manufacturing.
-The U.S. Bureau of Labor Statistics (BLS) predicted that jobs in the management of transportation, storage and distribution field would grow as fast as the average between 2018 and 2028 (www.bls.gov).
-In May 2018, the BLS reported that workersin the 90th percentile or higher earned $158,370 or more per year, whereas the bottom 10th percentile earned $56,050 or less per year.
+The U.S. Bureau of Labor Statistics (BLS) predicts that jobs in the management of transportation, storage and distribution field would grow as fast as the average between 2019 and 2029 (www.bls.gov).
+In May 2020, the BLS reported that workers in the 90th percentile or higher earned $164,140 or more per year, whereas the bottom 10th percentile earned $56,970 or less per year.

 The top-paying industries for such managers were in computer and peripheral equipment manufacturing, business, professional, labor, political, and similar organizations, telecommunications and securities and commodity contracts intermediation and brokerage.
-The BLS added the states with the highest employment of these workers were California, Texas, Illinois, Ohio, and New Jersey.
+The BLS added the states with the highest employment of these workers were California, Texas, Illinois, Florida and Ohio.